-Guildhall Coaching Associates gsmd.ac.uk/cpd
+Guildhall Ignite ignite.gsmd.ac.uk

-The Guildhall Coaching and Mentoring programme is the only faculty for executive coaching offered by an international conservatoire.
+Guildhall Ignite is the only faculty for executive coaching offered by an international conservatoire.
 Through discussion, challenge and support, experienced trainers enable professionals to meet their development goals and achieve their full potential.
 Clients range from performers, teachers and entrepreneurs to policymakers, businesses and charity sector organisations.

-Short courses
+Short courses gsmd.ac.uk/shortcours

-gsmd.ac.uk/shortcourse

 Guildhall School offers a wealth of online and in-person short courses and summer schools for a variety of ages, disciplines and skill levels.
-In Music, courses include Jazz & Rock, Film Music Composition, Vocal Training, and Music Production.
-In Drama, courses include Acting Summer Schools, Introduction to Acting Practice, and Audition Technique.
-In Production Arts, courses include Prop Making and Stage Management.
+In Music, courses include Jazz & Rock, Conducting, Composition, Music Theory and Music Production.
+In Drama, courses include Acting Summer Schools, Shakespeare and Audition Technique.
+In Production Arts, courses include Prop Making, Stage Management, Sound Design and Costume.
 Participation Bursaries are available for a number of courses, offering full and partial funding to eligible applicants from low-income households.

-Guildhall Young Artists gsmd.ac.uk/GuildhallYoungArtists
+Guildhall Young Artists gsmd.ac.uk/guildhallyoungartists

-Guildhall Young Artists is our network of centres across the country, providing inspiring performing arts training for children and young people aged 4-18 years old.
-Centres are based in London, Taunton, Norwich and Saffron Walden and provide teaching by top practitioners and industry professionals, with bursaries available for meanstested students.
+Guildhall Young Artists is our network of centres across the UK providing inspiring performing and production arts training for children and young people aged 4-18 years old.
+Centres are based in London, Taunton and Norwich, with an online centre for those who prefer to study remotely, and are led by top practitioners and industry professionals.
+Bursaries are available for means-tested students.
 Guildhall School is the UK's leading provider of specialist music training at the under 18-level.